Unlucky break: Will travel insurance protect you when you need it?

 - Some higher-risk sports and activities

-However, the cover comes with these exclusions:
+However, the cover often comes with with exclusions, including:

 -